Are you wondering if dropshipping with Stripe is a perfect fit for you? And if it’s allowed?

 Of course, all of this sounds great, but is Stripe a trustworthy partner for your business?

 Well, famous businesses such as Amazon, Booking.com, and Shopify use Stripe for their payment processing, so I guess that you will find your answer there!

 Okay, you’re probably interested in using Stripe as a payment processor for your dropshipping business now, but are dropshipping allowed on Stripe?

 One of the first things you should consider when picking a payment provider is if it supports dropshipping.

 After all, if a payment provider does not support dropshipping, signing up your business with that provider will only lead to a lot of headaches!

-Stripe allows dropshipping if your business is located outside of the Asia-Pacific region.
-In that case, Stripe considers your business to be relatively lower-risk and will provide you with their services.
-For example, if your business is based in the US or the UK, Stripe will allow dropshipping.
+Stripe allows dropshipping if your business is located outside of the Asia-Pacific or EMEA region.
+In that case, Stripe considers your business to be relatively lower-risk and will provide you with its services.
+For example, if your business is based in the US, Stripe will allow dropshipping.